nomadcoders/nooks/useBeforeLeave/README.md

 # @nooks/use-before-leave

 React Hook to execute a function when the mouse leaves the page.
-Usefull to show a popup or for analytics.
+Useful to show a popup or for analytics.

 ## Installation